 Most young adults under 18 are not old enough to rent their own home.
 Children's Services will usually provide homeless 16 and 17 year olds with accommodation.

-That's because young adults in this situation get considered as a 'child in need'.
+That's because under council house rules they would consider young adults in this situation as a 'child in need'.

 Children's Services cannot force anyone to return to a home that they feel is unsafe.
 But, they will try to find a way that you can return to your usual home or go and live with another relative.

 A young adult would get classed as a 'child in need' if they are under 18 years old and:

 Illegal squatting can result in a £5,000 fine, 6 months in prison, or both.
 Read further information about Squatting and the Law in the United Kingdom.

 Council Housing Rights for Young Adults Under 18 in the United Kingdom